my research traverses behavioral economics and IO predominantly in healthcare, in efforts to understand roles of information in decision-making

 abstract

-My estimates indicate that mortality, hospitalization, and DALYs rates in a given year are weakly inversely related to growth in unsupported publications while discharge rate is positively related to growth in unsupported publications.
-This relationship appears to strengthen as the lagged effects of cumulative publication count are considered, especially in the time frame 6 to 11 years after publication.
-Counterintuitively, the relations between growth in supported publications and outcome variables tested are directionally opposite.
+Characterizing tangible effects from uptake of scientific innovation has been a classical challenge.
+Exploring this question using bibliometrics in the context of respiratory diseases, we investigate the relationship between long-run growth in cumulative research publication count and four indicators of tangible health outcomes: (1) mortality; (2) length of hospitalization; (3) discharge rate, and (4) disability-adjusted life years (DALYs).
+Estimates show that mortality, hospitalization, and DALY rates in a given year are weakly inversely related to growth in funding-unsupported publications while discharge rate is positively related to growth in funding-unsupported publications.
+These relationships appear to strengthen as the lagged effects of cumulative publication count are considered, especially in the time frame 6 to 11 years after publication.
+Counterintuitively, an analysis of funding-supported publications has directionally-inverse results.

 exploring relationships to qualify differences in social determinants of health